Earn More Ultimate Rewards With The Chase Ink Business Cards

 Alex

-Myth: You must have an LLC and some employees to be eligible for a business card, including Chase Ink Business Cards.
+Myth: You must have an LLC and employees to be eligible for a business card, including Chase Ink Business Cards.

 We’re constantly talking about the importance of having a credit card strategy, and a crucial part of our strategy is business cards.
 Business cards have some of the highest welcome offers, and while you need to be under 5/24 to be approved for these cards, they won’t count toward your 5/24 total.
 When it comes to business cards, some of our very favorites are the Chase Ink cards.
 They earn our favorite type of points, Chase Ultimate Rewards.
 Getting one (or all!) of these cards is a great way to build up your stash of Ultimate Rewards.